thofisch/doc-api/docs/apis.md

 # Application Programming Interfaces

-In these guidelines when referring to an API, we are referring to a web API, more specifically one delivered over HTTP.

 An API specifies how software should interact.
 How a client can use a public API exposed by a server.
 Particularly, what URIs are available, what HTTP methods may be used, what query string parameters it accepts, what data can be sent, and what responses to expect.

 Web APIs can typically be broken into two broad categories: *RPC* and *REST*.